Skip to content

 # Terminal 1

-cd coordinator && npx vole start
+cd coordinator && vole serve

 # Terminal 2

-cd worker && npx vole start
+cd worker && vole serve

 The coordinator's Brain can now call shell_exec — the call routes to the worker transparently.